yukaty/dev-notes/generative-ai-for-dev.md

 Write a Python function named calculate_area that takes an argument radius.

 The function should calculate the area of a circle given the radius.
 Ensure that the function handles non-numeric inputs by raising a ValueError with the message 'Input must be a numeric value.'

-Include comments in the code explaining each step.
 ```

 #### Prompt Samples with role assignment
 ```
 As a backend developer with expertise in Java, review this API code and suggest performance improvements and code optimizations.